coralblocks/CoralPool/README.md

 ### TieredObjectPool

-An `ObjectPool` implementation utilizing a two-tier structure: an internal stack, implemented with an array, and a linked-list.
+An `ObjectPool` implementation utilizing a two-tier structure: an internal array and a linked-list.
-It grows by adding new instances to the linked-list (second tier), ensuring the stack (first tier) remains a fixed size and does not require expansion.
+It grows by adding new instances to the linked-list (second tier), ensuring the array (first tier) remains a fixed size and does not require expansion.

 ## Benchmarks